Supporting Your Young Person with ADHD

 This two-part workshop is designed to give parents and caregivers an understanding of ADHD and the practical strategies needed to support a calmer, more successful 2026.

 This workshop is open to all families in the community — you do not need to be enrolled in any Making Connections Toowoomba programs.
-Attendance at both sessions is necessary as the content is intentionally split to avoid overwhelm.
+Attendance at both the morning and afternoon session is necessary as the content is intentionally split with a shared light lunch to avoid overwhelm.

 Workshop Overview